hiro08gh/microcms-js-sdk/README.md

   .catch((err) => console.log(err));
 ```

-And, Api corresponding to each content are also available. example.
+And, api corresponding to each content are also available. example.

 ```javascript
 // Get list API data